 Before you can use this function in the booking screen, the setting must be enabled first in Basecone.
 This function is disabled by default.
 A user with the role of Super user, Accountant or SME Accountant can enable this per company when you go to Settings > Company > Actions (edit ) > tab Settings and scroll down to Deferred costs.

 For companies linked to Twinfield, change the setting from No to Yes.
-And a suspense account must be entered.
-Click on the box to select a ledger code.
+Click on the box Suspense account to select a ledger code.

 For companies linked to Exact, change the setting from No to Yes.